postgresml/postgresml/pgml-docs/docs/guides/real_data.md

 	);
 ```

-At this point, when you connect to PostgresML using the example `pgml_user` and then query data in your production database using the FDW, it'll use the user `your_production_db_user`
+At this point, when you connect to PostgresML using the example `pgml_user` and then query data in your production database using FDW, it'll use the user `your_production_db_user`
-to connect to your production database and fetch the data.
+to connect to your DB and fetch the data.
+Make sure that `your_production_db_user` has `SELECT` permissions on the tables you want to query and the `USAGE` permissions on the schema.

 ### Import the tables

-The final step is map your production database tables into PostgresML using the FDW.
+The final step is import your production database tables into PostgresML by creating a foreign schema mapping.
 This mapping will tell PostgresML which tables are available in your database.
 The quickest way is to import all of them, like so:

 ```sql
 IMPORT FOREIGN SCHEMA 'public'